ARE YOU STUCK ON ONE OF THESE BANKRUPTCY MYTHS?

 Experienced Bankruptcy Attorneys Helping Dissolve Myths and Find Real Solutions for clients in Tacoma and all of Pierce County

 The mistaken belief about bankruptcy is that it is the result of irresponsibility.
-It is a common assumption that irresponsible or bad people are the kinds of people who file for bankruptcy.
+It is a common assumption that irresponsible people are the kinds of people who file for bankruptcy.
 Based on our experience in representing thousands of individuals and families, THIS IS CLEARLY FALSE!
 This is only one of many bankruptcy myths that Washington Fresh Start can dispel.
 Our mission is to help you understand the benefits of bankruptcy, as well as any alternative options that are available, so that you can find relief from your overwhelming debts.
 We understand that your debt may not be a result of your own choices and we will always treat you with the utmost respect and concern.
 Take part in a free case evaluation today to get the counsel that you need to get out of debt.

 Common Misconceptions About Bankruptcy